Oneflow-Inc/oneflow-documentation/en/docs/quick_start/lenet_mnist.md

     flow.optimizer.SGD(lr_scheduler, momentum=0).minimize(loss)
     return loss
 ```
-The return value in job function is `tp.Numpy`.
-When calling that, will return a `numpy` object：
+The return value in job function is a `tp.Numpy`.
+When calling job function, we will get a `numpy` object:
 ```python
 for epoch in range(20):
         for i, (images, labels) in enumerate(zip(train_images, train_labels)):